Accepting online donations using Donate

 Click Save Changes before navigating away from the module settings.

 Now, you simply need to make available the link to your Donate page in your website and/or in your communications.
 Donate can also be accessed by church members within the My Giving section of My ChurchSuite, and you can also enable SMS giving (see related support article), enabling givers to text an amount to your church's SMS giving number, and they will receive a reply back with a link to your Donate page, with all their details pre-populated.

 We have prepared some ready-made "Donate" buttons for you to use on your church website.
 If you want to use them, download the ChurchSuite Donate buttons library (this is a zip file that you need to extract once downloaded) and choose the button you want to use.
 Embed the button image into your website and link the button to your Donate page URL as suggested in the shaded box in the previous image.

 As an alternative to adding a Donate button within your website, you may wish to embed the Donate interface directly into a page within your website.
 To achieve this, simply copy and paste your church's Donate URL into an <iFrame> container in the source code section of the web page.
 Your church's unique URL can be found in the Giving module settings on the Donate tab - notice the unique URL in the grey shaded box, "You can access ChurchSuite Donate at..."

 Adding fund-specific bank accounts to Stripe and GoCardless

-Note that you will need to set up a new account with Stripe or GoCardless Pro for each bank account you wish to accept card or direct debit payments into.
+Note that you will need to set up a new GoCardless Pro account (with different login details for each) for each bank account you wish to accept direct debit payments into.
 For Stripe you can add a new account within your existing Stripe profile.